programmerraja/MyBlog/content/notes/2024/AI Agent.md

 4. **Providing a Verified Answer**: The LLM uses the retrieved data to give a reliable, data-backed answer, reducing the risk of hallucinations and improving the trustworthiness of its output.

+### Late Chunking
+- Let say we have doc as `Berin is captial of germany it is more then 3M population` if we chunk as `Berin is captial of germany` and `it is more then 3M population` in second chunk we loose the context to avoid that
+- We first applies the transformer layer of the embedding model to _the entire text_ or as much of it as possible.
+This generates a sequence of vector representations for each token that encompasses textual information from the entire text.
+Subsequently, mean pooling is applied to each chunk of this sequence of token vectors, yielding embeddings for each chunk that consider the entire text's contex
+- It required large context window model

+`The process of converting a sequence of embeddings into a sentence embedding is called pooling`

+Mean pooling in Natural Language Processing (NLP) is a technique used to create a fixed-size vector representation from a variable-length input sequence, such as a sentence or document.
+It works by averaging the vectors of all tokens (words or subwords) in the sequence

+1. **Tokenization**: The input text is split into tokens (words, subwords, or characters).
+2. **Embedding**: Each token is mapped to a corresponding vector using an embedding layer (e.g., pre-trained embeddings like Word2Vec, GloVe, or BERT embeddings).
+3. **Mean Pooling**: The vectors of all the tokens in the sequence are averaged to produce a single vector.
+This can be done by summing the vectors and then dividing by the total number of tokens.
 ### Resources

 **Frameworks and Toolkits for RAG (Retrieval-Augmented Generation)**: